xermicus/gha/README.md

 - After each job run, the VM simply reboots, which will halt it's execution
 - `systemd` will take care of restarting VMs immediatly, boot time is less than one second
 - Because VMs disk drive is a `tmpfs` residing entirely in RAM, no state is persistet between runs.
 Alternatively, e.g. if not enough memory is available on the VM host, this could also be made a COW which is thrown away after each run instead, with minor changes.
+- Isolation from the host is done with `jailer`.

-One VM host can run multiple microVMs at the same time.
+- One VM host can run multiple microVMs at the same time.
 However each runner needs it's own GHA runner token.

 # Requirements